19 Apr The Biggest Mistake Most (In)Frequent Flyers Make

 Q: Is there a way to keep your frequent flyer miles from expiring?

 A: Yes, there is.
 Basically, any transaction where you collect or use new miles will keep your miles safe for another period.
-For example, you can shop at one of the airline’s partners, buy a small amount of miles, etc.
+For example, you can shop at one of the airline’s partners, buy few miles, etc.

 Notable exceptions: with the Air France/KLM program FlyingBlue you have to take an actual qualifying flight once within 20 months to keep your miles from expiring.
 Lufthansa miles will expire after 3 years unless you get at least the Silver status or a co-branded credit card.